 We offer grants across three categories, in two annual funding rounds that close on 1 March and 1 November.
-There is no funding limit on any of our grants.
+While there is no funding limit on any of our grants, most successful grants are less than $15,000.
 Each application is assessed on its merits and is funded accordingly.
+Please note, we do not fund operational or capital costs for other charities or cover financial hardship costs for the treatment of individual animals.

 Research in practice